-SUPERINTENDENTS: Jim Kvalheim - (608) 882-3541
+SUPERINTENDENTS: Jim Kvalheim - (608) 882-3540

-JUDGING: Wednesday, July 28 at 9 a.m. - Grandstand area (Rain date, Thursday, July 29 at 9:00 AM)
+JUDGING: Wednesday, July 27 at 9 a.m. - Grandstand area (Rain date, Thursday, July 28 at 9:00 AM)

-- Exhibitors are to report to the fairgrounds by 8:45 a.m. and check in with the superintendent.
+- 1. Exhibitors are to report to the fairgrounds by 8:45 a.m. and check in with the superintendent.
 All exhibitors will be given a written test at that time. - 2.
 The judge reserves the right to disqualify any exhibitor in the Operator's Contest for unsafe handling of equipment. - 3.
-All exhibitors must have taken the tractor safety class through the extension office prior to this contest. - Material and content for the test is taken from booklets, manuals and information given in the tractor safety class. - 5.
+All exhibitors must have taken the tractor safety course and have received their tractor safety certification. - 4.
+Material and content for the test is taken from booklets, manuals and information given in the tractor safety class. - 5.
 Exhibitor AGE as of January 1 of the current exhibit year.